norulshahlam/SpringJwt/README.md

-# Spring Security with JWT - Version 2 - Generate JWT
+# Spring Security with JWT - Version 1 - Setup User and roles and secure API

 ### Use Case